tomysshadow/M4Revolution/README.md

 Usually, you should just press Enter to continue.
 If you are certain you would like to use a different install path, press the n key, then press Enter, and input the install path you would like to use instead.

 If the tool fails to automatically find the install path, you will need to find it yourself manually.

-To do this:
+### Manually Find the Install Path
+1. First you must open the install directory in Explorer.
+The method to do this is different depending on which release you have.

-1. Right click on Myst IV: Revelation in your Steam Library and go to Manage > Browse local files...
+	* **If you have the Steam release:** right click on Myst IV: Revelation in your Steam Library and go to Manage > Browse local files...
+	* **If you have the GOG release:** right click on Myst IV: Revelation in your GOG Library and go to Manage Installation > Show folder.
 2. In the Explorer window that appears, right click on the Address Bar, then click Copy address as text.
 3. In Myst IV: Revolution's window, click the icon in the title bar at the top left, then go to Edit > Paste, then press Enter.